Finding sound shells in LISA mock data using likelihood sampling: Introduction

 The information of the phase transition is encoded in the shape of the GW spectrum that features a peak in the mHz regime in case the PT took place around electroweak temperature scales~\cite{Grojean:2006bp}.
 The most accurate predictions of the gravitational wave signal today have been obtained from lattice simulations of the bubble interacting with the plasma \cite{Hindmarsh:2013xza, Hindmarsh:2015qta, Hindmarsh:2017gnf}.
 Although the spectrum can have more than one characteristic feature, it is often described by a broken power law with a single peak frequency, see for example the recent review~\cite{Caprini:2019egz}.

-The most important characteristics in this expression are the temperature of the PT (denoted by $T^*$), during the first-order PT (denoted by $v_w$) and the amount of energy released into the plasma by the phase transition (denoted by $\alpha$, see below for more comments on the quantity).
+The most important characteristics in this expression are the temperature of the PT (denoted by $T^*$), the wall velocity during the first-order PT (denoted by $v_w$), the inverse duration of the PT (denoted by $\beta$) and the amount of energy released into the plasma by the phase transition (denoted by $\alpha$, see below for more comments on the quantity).
 So in total there are four underlying parameters \be \alpha, \, \beta, \, T^*, \, v_w. \ee

 This leads to the unfortunate conundrum that one would typically observe only two features (peak position and amplitude, whilst the two slopes of the spectrum are expected to be universal) of the GW spectrum, which results in degeneracies in the underlying four characteristics.
 In particular, the peak frequency depends on $T^*$ and $v_w/\beta$ while the peak amplitude depends on $\alpha$, $v_w$ and $\beta$.
 Hence, additional assumptions have to be made for example by fixing the PT temperature $T^*$ and the PT duration $\beta^{-1}$ to specific values, see e.g.~\cite{Gowling:2021gcy}.